o-ran-sc/portal-nonrtric-controlpanel/docs/installation-guide.rst

 +++++++++++++++++

 Helm charts and an example recipe are provided in the `it/dep repo <https://gerrit.o-ran-sc.org/r/admin/repos/it/dep>`__, under "nonrtric".
-By modifying the variables named "installXXX" in the beginning of the example recipe file, which components that will be installed can be controlled.
-Then the components can be installed and started by running the following comand:
+By modifying the variables named "installXXX" at the beginning of the example recipe file, the
+components that will be installed can be controlled.
+The components can be then be installed and started by running the following command:

       .. code-block:: bash